George Ayling

 George Ayling MBE (14 November 1919 – 9 October 1964) was an English soldier and cricket umpire in India.
-He stood in one Test match, India vs. Australia, in 1956.
+He stood in one Test match between India and Australia in November 1956.

 Born in Kent, Ayling was a regimental sergeant-major in the Grenadier Guards.
 He was on loan to the Government of India, stationed at the National Defence Academy in Khadakwasla, Pune, when he took up cricket umpiring.
-He progressed from services matches to Ranji Trophy matches in the 1954-55 season, and officiated in the Third Test of India's series against Australia in 1956-57.
-He intended to retire from military service and return to England to become a professional umpire.
+He progressed from services matches to Ranji Trophy matches in the 1954–55 season, and officiated in the Third Test of India's series against Australia in November 1956.
+In all, he umpired eight first-class matches in India between February 1955 and February 1957.
+He was appointed MBE in the 1955 Birthday Honours.

+Ayling intended to retire from military service and return to England to become a professional umpire.
 Back in England, he took up the position of regimental sergeant-major at Eton College, but died there suddenly of illness, aged 44.

-While in India, Ayling was appointed MBE in the 1955 Birthday Honours.